 The underpainting and flesh tone layers beneath were looking just a little too dark and greenish still.

 This gave me a higher key value to work with once it had dried and it allowed me to continue glazing over the skin to build up warmer fleshier areas.

 Adding details, glazing, adding more details, and more glazing

 It’s sometimes difficult to give a step-by-step account of how a painting progresses.
-Sometimes you can only do a little bit at a time, but it still makes a huge difference.
 Sometimes, especially near the final stages of a painting, the process doesn’t always seem linear in trying to bring things together.
 There’s an intuitive part that takes over.

 It was time to paint the colour of her eyes and her lips, the colour of her fingernails, the broach and ring, and other more detailed areas.